Hands up, don't shoot

-"Hands up, don't shoot", sometimes shortened to "hands up", is a slogan and gesture that originated after the August 9, 2014, shooting of Michael Brown in Ferguson, Missouri, United States and then adopted at protests against police brutality in the U.S.A.
+"Hands up, don't shoot", sometimes shortened to "hands up", is a slogan and gesture that originated after the August 9, 2014, police shooting of Michael Brown in Ferguson, Missouri, and then adopted at protests against police brutality elsewhere in the United States.
 The slogan implies one has their hands in the air, a common sign of submission, and is therefore not a threat to an approaching police officer.
-Witness reports from the Brown shooting are conflicted as to what Brown was doing with his hands when he was shot.
-One witness, who was later identified as Brown’s friend, claimed Brown had his hands in the air before being killed, although investigations later found that the 'hands up' claim was inconsistent with the physical and forensic evidence.
+The slogan originated with initial reports that claimed Michael Brown had his hands up when he was shot, which were later found to be untrue.